RabbitMQ tutorial - Publisher Confirms

 }

-Waiting for a batch of messages to be confirmed improves throughput drastically over waiting for a confirm for individual message (up to 20-30 times with a remote RabbitMQ node).
+Waiting for a whole batch to be confirmed drastically improves throughput over waiting for each message individually (up to 20-30 times with a remote RabbitMQ node).
 One drawback is that we do not know exactly what went wrong in case of failure, so we may have to keep a whole batch in memory to log something meaningful or to re-publish the messages.
 And this solution is still synchronous, so it blocks the publishing of messages.

 Strategy #3: Handling Publisher Confirms Asynchronously

-The broker confirms published messages asynchronously, one just needs to register a callback on the client to be notified of these confirms:
+The broker confirms published messages asynchronously.
+To be notified of these confirms, register a callback on the client:

 suspend fun publishMessagesAsync(channel: AMQPChannel, messages: List<String>) {